Restriction theorems for $\mu$-(semi)stable framed sheaves: Relative Harder-Narasimhan filtration

 \subsection{Boundedness result}

 Let $Y\rightarrow S$ be a projective morphism of Noetherian schemes and denote by $\mathcal{O}_Y(1)$ a line bundle on $Y$, which is very ample relative to $S.$

-\begin{definition} A family $\mathscr{G}$ of isomorphism classes of coherent sheaves on the fibres of the morphism $Y\rightarrow S$ is \textit{bounded} if there is an $S$-scheme $T$ of finite type and a coherent $\mathcal{O}_{Y_T}$-sheaf $E$ such that the given family is contained in the set $\{E_t\,\vert\, t \mbox{ is a closed point in } T\}.$ \end{definition} Now we recall some characterizations of the property of boundedness which will be useful in the sequel. \begin{lemma}[Lemma 2.5 in \cite{art:grothendieck1995-SB6}] Let $L$ be a coherent sheaf on $Y$ and $\mathscr{G}$ the set of isomorphism classes of quotient sheaves $G$ of $L_s$ for $s$ running over the points of $S.$ Suppose that the dimension of $Y_s$ is $\leq r$ for all $s.$ Then the coefficient $\beta_r(G)$ is bounded from above and from below, and $\beta_{r-1}(G)$ is bounded from below.
-If $\beta_{r-1}(G)$ is bounded from above, then the family of coherent sheaves $\sfrac{G}{T(G)}$ is bounded. \end{lemma} \begin{corollary} Let $E$ be a flat family of coherent sheaves on the fibres of a projective morphism $Y\rightarrow S.$ Then the family of torsion free quotients $Q$ of $E_s$ for $s\in S$ with hat-slopes bounded from above is a bounded family. \end{corollary} \begin{theorem}[Theorem 2.1 in \cite{art:grothendieck1995-SB6}] The following properties of a family $\mathscr{G}$ of isomorphism classes of coherent sheaves on the fibres of $Y\rightarrow S$ are equivalent: \begin{itemize} \item[(i)] The family is bounded. \item[(ii)] The set of Hilbert polynomials $\{P(G)\}_{G\in \mathscr{G}}$ is finite and there is a coherent sheaf $E$ on $Y$ such that all $G\in \mathscr{G}$ admit surjective morphisms $E_s\rightarrow G.$ \end{itemize} \end{theorem} From this result and Corollary \ref{cor:boun-2} it follows that there are only a finite number of rational polynomials corresponding to Hilbert polynomials of destabilizing quotients $Q$ of $E_s$ for $s\in S.$ Thus it is possible to find the ``minimal'' polynomial that will be the Hilbert polynomial of the minimal destabilizing quotient of $E_s$ for a generic point $s\in S.$ Now we want to use the same argument in the framed case.
+\begin{definition} A family $\mathscr{G}$ of isomorphism classes of sheaves on the fibres of the morphism $Y\rightarrow S$ is \textit{bounded} if there is an $S$-scheme $T$ of finite type and a $\mathcal{O}_{Y_T}$-sheaf $E$ such that the given family is contained in the set $\{E_t\,\vert\, t \mbox{ is a closed point in } T\}.$ \end{definition} Now we recall some characterizations of the property of boundedness which will be useful in the sequel. \begin{lemma}{\normalfont (\cite[Lemma 2.5]{art:grothendieck1995-SB6}).} Let $L$ be a sheaf on $Y$ and $\mathscr{G}$ the set of isomorphism classes of quotient sheaves $G$ of $L_s$ for $s$ running over the points of $S.$ Suppose that the dimension of $Y_s$ is $\leq r$ for all $s.$ Then the coefficient $\beta_r(G)$ is bounded from above and from below, and $\beta_{r-1}(G)$ is bounded from below.
+If $\beta_{r-1}(G)$ is bounded from above, then the family of sheaves $G/T_{\dim(G)-1}(G)$ is bounded. \end{lemma} \begin{corollary} Let $E$ be a flat family of sheaves on the fibres of a projective morphism $Y\rightarrow S.$ Then the family of pure quotients $Q$ of $E_s$ for $s\in S$ with hat-slopes bounded from above is a bounded family. \end{corollary} \begin{theorem}{\normalfont (\cite[Theorem 2.1]{art:grothendieck1995-SB6}).} The following properties of a family $\mathscr{G}$ of isomorphism classes of sheaves on the fibres of $Y\rightarrow S$ are equivalent: \begin{itemize} \item The family is bounded. \item The set of Hilbert polynomials $\{P(G)\}_{G\in \mathscr{G}}$ is finite and there is a sheaf $E$ on $Y$ such that all $G\in \mathscr{G}$ admit surjective morphisms $E_s\rightarrow G.$ \end{itemize} \end{theorem} From this result and Corollary \ref{cor:boun-2} it follows that there are only a finite number of rational polynomials corresponding to Hilbert polynomials of destabilizing quotients $Q$ of $E_s$ for $s\in S.$ Thus it is possible to find the ``minimal'' polynomial that will be the Hilbert polynomial of the minimal destabilizing quotient of $E_s$ for a generic point $s\in S.$ Now we want to use the same argument in the framed case.